-The Group's security deposits pertain to the sales and leaseback of its headquarters office building to an unrelated third party.
+The Group's security deposits as at financial year ended 30 June 2011 comprised mainly security deposits for the sales and leaseback of its headquarters office building to an unrelated third party.
 Under the terms of the sale and purchase agreement, the Group agreed to leaseback the property for a period of five years starting from June 2008 with an option for additional periods of three and two years.
 The security deposit and advance rental payment for the leaseback of the property were included in the Balance Sheet as "other current assets" (Note 14) for the current portion and "other non-current assets" for the non-current portion.